How much does your average American know about Spain?

 Yes, I moved halfway around the world without having any real idea of what to expect.
 I didn’t even really have an opinion or a mental image of Spain.

 I had spent about a week here, travelling from city to city, and I liked the feel of it.
+I’d seen a couple of neighborhoods in Barcelona, a bit of Valencia, Granada and Madrid.

 Anyway, how much do you really need to know about a country in order to catch a plane?
+I’m not into over-planning.
+And in those days I wasn’t even into underplanning.
+I bought a ticket to Madrid, put my six best t-shirts in a duffel bag and figured I’d work out the details later.

 Of course, I did learn some Spanish before coming.
 Which was an adventure in itself.